django-auth-ldap/django-auth-ldap/docs/index.rst

 Authenticating against an external source is swell, but Django's auth module is tightly bound to the :class:`django.contrib.auth.models.User` model.
 Thus, when a user logs in, we have to create a :class:`~django.contrib.auth.models.User` object to represent him in the database.
+Because the LDAP search is case-insenstive, the default implementation also searches for existing Django users with an iexact query and new users are created with lowercase usernames.
+See :meth:`~django_auth_ldap.backend.LDAPBackend.get_or_create_user` if you'd like to override this behavior.

 The only required field for a user is the username, which we obviously have.
 The :class:`~django.contrib.auth.models.User` model is picky about the characters